-The Treasurer-Controller shall establish a list of approved brokers, dealers, banks and direct issuers of commercial paper to provide investment services to the Agency.
+The Treasurer-Controller shall maintain a list of approved brokers, dealers, banks and direct issuers of commercial paper to provide investment services to the Agency.
 The Agency shall conduct security transactions only with approved institutions and firms.

-To be eligible for approval all broker/dealer firms must qualify under SEC Rule 15C3-1 (Uniform Net Capital Rule), must be registered with the Financial Industry Regulatory Authority (FINRA) and must be licensed to do business in the State of California and institutions shall have one or more of the following attributes:
+The firms and individuals assigned to NCPA shall be reputable and trustworthy.
+Broker/dealers staff assigned to NCPA accounts must have at least five years of experience in California public agency investing and knowledge of investment products acceptable under the NCPA Investment Policy.
+To be eligible for approval, all broker/dealer firms must qualify under SEC Rule 15C3-1 (Uniform Net Capital Rule), must be registered with the Financial Industry Regulatory Authority (FINRA) and must be licensed to do business in the State of California and institutions shall have one or more of the following attributes:

-- be recognized as a primary government dealer as designated by the Federal Reserve Bank; - be a regional broker/dealer headquartered in the State of California; or - be a national or state chartered bank which is a member of the FDIC; or - be a direct issuer of securities eligible for purchase by the Agency.
+- be recognized as a primary government dealer as designated by the Federal Reserve Bank: - be a regional broker/dealer headquartered in the State of California; or - be a national or state-chartered bank which is a member of the FDIC; or - be a direct issuer of securities eligible for purchase by the Agency.